 A hardship withdrawal is an exception based on unusual or emergency circumstances beyond the student's control.
 Categories of hardship include physical, psychological, and personal.
-Documentation for a hardship withdrawal is based upon the category of hardship claimed by the student.
+Documentation for a hardship withdrawal is based upon the category of hardship claimed by the Revised August 12, 2021 sed August 12, 98 student.
 Examples of documentation might include the following:

-- Physical: Physician's report, including name, address, phone number, nature of illness oraccidents, dates of treatment, prognosis, and recommendation. - Psychological: Memo from the Counseling Center counselor or letter from private psychological or psychiatric service, illness, and dates. - Personal/Familial: Copy of divorce papers, police reports, obituaries, other as relevant.
+- Physical: Physician's report, including name, address, phone number, nature of illness or accidents, dates of treatment, prognosis, and recommendation. - Psychological: Memo from the Counseling Center counselor or letter from private psychological or psychiatric service, illness, and dates. - Personal/Familial: Copy of divorce papers, police reports, obituaries, other as relevant.